evrythng/evrythng-broadcom-sdk/README.md

 ```
 make NOISY=1
 ```
-To clean the build files
+To clean the build files run:
 ```
 make clean
 ```
-## Running and flashing demo and tests applications
+## Running and flashing the demo and tests applications

 ### WiFi Setup